 Mini pies or pirozhki are similar to dumplings, but they are encased in pastry.
 There are even vegetarian versions of these with fillings like cheese, egg, potato, and cabbage.
 You can also get sweet versions.

-Stroganoff is a very tasty and creamy dish and it’s not made anywhere as well as in Russia.
-You can find the most amazing varieties of mushrooms in Russia which are used in stroganoffs and they use interesting game meats.
+Stroganoff is a delicious and creamy dish, and it’s not made anywhere as well as in Russia.
+You can find the unique varieties of mushrooms in Russia used in stroganoff, and they use exciting game meats.
 Then, of course, it is served with a dollop of delicious Russian sour cream.

-Solyanka is another heartwarming soup that is thick, spicy, sour and rich.
+Solyanka is another heartwarming soup that is thick, spicy, sour, and rich.
 It is made with sausage or beef, olives, cucumber pickles, tomatoes, and spices.
 It is topped with dill and parsley.
-Dill is a very common herb used in Russian food cooking.
+Dill is a prevalent herb used in Russian food cooking.